cms-hh/inference_tools/docs/content/tasks/limits.md

 ```

-### Multiple limits at a certain POI value
+### Multiple limits at a certain point of parameters

-The second task, `PlotUpperLimitsAtPOI`, creates a plot comparing upper limits at a certain POI value.
+The second task, `PlotUpperLimitsAtPoint`, creates a plot comparing upper limits at a certain point of model parameters.
 Just as for the `PlotMultipleUpperLimits` task above, it includes a parameter `--multi-datacards` that accepts multiple CSV sequences of datacard paths, separated with a colon to denote multiple measurements.

 - [Quick example](#quick-example_2)